The WebID Protocol & Browsers

-Passwords are difficult to remember or they are bad, which is their problem.
-The easy solution is for people to re-use them, thereby making phishing attacks the biggest threat on the web, thereby limiting the number of sites people use in fear, and thus leading to a reduction in diversity on the web.
-WebID uses TLS client certificates and public key cryptography as shipped in current browser in a way that enables the same certificate to be used across sites securely.
+Passwords are difficult to remember or they are easy to crack.
+As a result people tend to re-use them, making phishing attacks the biggest threat on the web, leading to a mistrust of new services.
+WebID uses TLS client certificates and public key cryptography as shipped in current browsers in a way that enables the same certificate to be used across sites securely.

 3.2 Comparison to OpenID

 OpenID reduces the account multiplication issue by allowing users to login to every site using the same global indentifier.
 WebID was inspired by OpenID but improves it in a number of meaningful ways:

 These protocol simplifications create a cascade of additional benefits.
 The most interesting is that by being completely compliant with Web Architecture the trust can be moved from the Identity Provider to the Web of relations, solving the trust problem - the biggest issue of WebID - by decentralising it.